-In the first instance the LDP will promote and guide significant investment opportunities to the Strategic Economic Investment Locations and Strategic Centres identified in the Glasgow and Clyde Valley Strategic Development Plan.
-To support all scales and types of investment the LDP identifies other locally important economic areas.
+In the first instance the LDP will promote and guide significant investment opportunities to the Strategic Economic Investment Locations and Strategic Centres identified in the Glasgow and the Clyde Valley Strategic Development Plan.
+To support all scales and types of investment the LDP also identifies other locally important economic areas.
 These locations are shown in Figure 5 and Figure 6.
-The locations of these economic centres are all sustainable, providing a range and choice of sites across Renfrewshire close to existing transport networks, with much of the key infrastructure already in place.
+The locations of these economic centres are sustainable, close to existing transport networks, with much of the key infrastructure already in place.
+Opportunities to improve existing key infrastructure will be supported where appropriate.

-More broadly, across Renfrewshire, an appropriate and available supply of land has been identified in sustainable locations to support economic growth and meet the diverse needs of the Renfrewshire economy.
-The key objective is to facilitate an increase in the range and number of jobs that are available in Renfrewshire whilst reducing the need to travel and outward commuting for employment.
+More broadly, across Renfrewshire, an appropriate and available supply of land has been identified to support economic growth and to meet the diverse needs of the Renfrewshire economy.
+The key objective is to facilitate an increase in the range and number of jobs that are available in Renfrewshire therefore reducing the need to travel and outward commuting for employment.